 - Voila!
 Slack is now connected to your Google account.
 You may need to complete additional setup to configure Google Drive for Slack.

 Note: You can disconnect your Google account at any time by following instructions for managing your apps.

 Create a Google Drive file in Slack

-With the Google Drive app installed, team members can create Docs, Sheets, and Slides, right within Slack.
+With the Google Drive app installed, members can create Docs, Sheets, and Slides, right within Slack.
 Here’s how:

-Click the plus icon to the left of the message box.
+- Click the plus icon to the left of the message box.

-Mouse over Google Docs file and select a file type.
+- Hover on Google Docs file and select a file type.

-Give the file a title.
+- Give the file a title.

 - Click the checkbox next to Share in, then choose where the file will be shared.
 You can share a file with an entire channel or with just a teammate.